This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 This is the second of four guides describing how to move from on-premises Hadoop:

-- Migrating On-Premises Hadoop Infrastructure to Google Cloud Platform provides an overview of the migration process, with particular emphasis on moving from large, persistent clusters to an ephemeral model.
+- Migrating On-Premises Hadoop Infrastructure to Google Cloud provides an overview of the migration process, with particular emphasis on moving from large, persistent clusters to an ephemeral model.

 - Migrating data from HBase to Cloud Bigtable

 - Migrating Hadoop Jobs from On-Premises to Dataproc describes the process of running your jobs on Dataproc and other Google Cloud products.